LoopKit/loopdocs/docs/browser/bb-errors.md

 ### New Builder: Create Certificates Error

-New builders are now told they can skip the separate `Create Certificates` step if they choose.
+New builders should skip the separate `Create Certificates` step.
 It is run when you `Build Loop`.

 !!! tip "Successful Certificate, Failed Build"
     The create certificate step simply creates certificates based on how you configured your Identifiers.
 You can have a successful certificate step but still fail with the build if you made a mistake when you configured the Identifiers.